sturmundbraem/kursausschreibung/README.md

 (The `nvm use` part ensures, that the correct node version is used, which is written in `.nvmrc`)

-We then copy the created files into the bff-web repository for testing/production
+We then copy the created files (contents of folder `dist`) into the bff-web repository for testing/production

 ## Releases / Tags